UTS172 Emergency Management

 (b) mandatory drills to prepare students, faculty, and employees for responding to an emergency;

-(c) measures to ensure coordination with the Texas Department of State Health Services local emergency management agencies, law enforcement, health departments, and fire departments in the event of an emergency;
+(c) measures to ensure coordination with the Texas Department of State Health Services and other relative state agencies, local emergency management agencies, law enforcement, health departments, and fire departments in the event of an emergency;

 (d) the implementation of a safety and security audit;